 Words: An Endangered Species

-Written by: Emily Schaffer
+by Emily Schaffer

 Words are beautiful.
 It is a simple fact.
 Long before poems